yamachang/yamachang/README.md

 ## :book: 𝗔𝗯𝗼𝘂𝘁 𝗠𝗲
   - ✍️ I’m currently working as a Researcher - Clinical Data, and I'm an R enthusiast
   - ⚡ I’m passionate about data science, mental health, and innovation in digital health technology.
-  - 🌈 I care about LGBTQ+ equity in organization and accessibility to mental health care
+  - 🌈 I care about LGBTQ+ equity and accessibility to mental health care
   - 😄 Pronouns: She / Her
   - 🐱 I am mom of [two cats](https://www.instagram.com/moonabear_cat/): Moona the big sis, and Mochi the shortie
   - 📪 How to reach me: yc3508@tc.columbia.edu || [LinkedIn](https://www.linkedin.com/in/yama-yw-chang/) || [my academia website](https://yamaychang.me/)